B4nj01/Musical-Key-Detection_System/README.md

 # Musical-Key-Detection_System
-Detects the key of the song being played with input from a instrument
+Estimates the key of the song being played with live input from an instrument using chromograms.
+This is intended to help new artists who are trying to connect their ideas with music theory and live artists who need to find the key on a whim.

 Hardware
 - Elegoo board